 State Incentives

-At the state level, the incentives on offer are usually in the form of tax credits that work in a similar way to the federal renewable energy tax credit.
+At the state level, the incentives on offer are usually in the form of tax credits that work similarly to the federal renewable energy tax credit.

 Remember that you can take the federal and state tax incentives together and roll them over if there is a surplus.